-In association with CLPE and with the support of ALCS, #MyNPDPoem encourages schools everywhere to create poems, performances, displays and even special poetry books as part of the 25th anniversary celebrations for National Poetry Day.
+In association with CLPE and with the support of ALCS, #MyNPDPoem encourages schools everywhere to create poems, performances, displays and their own special poetry anthologies as part of the 25th anniversary celebrations for National Poetry Day.
 Don’t worry that National Poetry Day 2019 is over either, you can celebrate poetry every day of the year!

-To take part, children aged 6 to 13 are invited to write a poem on the NPD theme Truth.
-They can write individually or with friends and topics might be the truth about family, the truth about school.
-A day outside looking at trees or animals might provoke a poem about the truths the natural world reveals; perhaps young poets will want to share hidden truths about the way they feel about the world.
+Children aged 6 to 13 are invited to write a poem on the NPD theme Truth.
+They can write individually or with friends: topics could include the truth about family, the truth about school.
+A day outside looking at trees or animals might provoke a poem about the truths the natural world reveals.
+Young poets may want to share hidden truths about the way they feel about the world.
 Or maybe they’ll want to explore the opposite of truth – lies!

 Once children have written poems, share them by tagging pictures on Instagram or Twitter with #MyNPDPoem.
-Why not hold your own poetry show: just invite everyone to perform their poems aloud.
-Present each young poet with an NPD certificate which can be downloaded here, and enjoy the surge in creative expression this will produce.
+You could hold your own poetry show: just invite everyone to perform their poems aloud and present each young poet with an NPD certificate.
+Be sure to register your event on the NPD map so we can make a noise about your achievement.

 Schools are also invited to publish the poems as books for pupils to take home to their friends and families, using Scholastic’s We Are Writers scheme.
 The books can be sold to raise money for the school or other charities.